-Normally retailing at over $2,500, the ASTG model contains a variety of features and functions that will keep your family cool and comfortable all year round.
-Functions including timers, auto air adjustments and human sensor allow the Fujitsu model to properly ensure that your house is cooled when you need it, without wasting energy whenever you’re not around.
+Normally retailing at $2,669, this (ASTG18KMTC) model contains a variety of features and functions that will keep your family cool and comfortable all year round.
+Functions including timers, auto air adjustments and a human sensor allow this Fujitsu model to properly ensure your house is cooled when you need it, without wasting energy whenever you’re not around.

-Also handy for heating during those chilly mornings or cold nights, the Fujitsu model scored 3.5 stars for its energy efficiency, helping you save on your energy bill as well.
-With allergen and bacteria filters also featured, Fujitsu will be a saving grace against Spring allergies.
+Also handy for heating during those chilly mornings or cold nights, the Fujitsu model scored five stars for its energy efficiency, helping you save on your energy bill as well.
+With allergen and bacteria filters also featured, Fujitsu will be a saving grace against spring allergies.

-Often retailing at close to $5,000, the Fujitsu 9.4kW looks to cool even the largest rooms in the house, with plenty of grunt to help cool or warm your family, regardless of the time of year.
-With the onboard micro-processor, the air conditioner can adjust air flow to compensate for changes in room temperature to ensure that your house is kept cool, and that the unit runs more efficiently.
+Often retailing at close to $5,000, this Fujitsu 9.4kW model (ASTG34CMTC) looks to cool even the largest rooms in the house, with plenty of grunt to help cool or warm your family, regardless of the time of year.
+With the onboard microprocessor, the air conditioner can adjust its airflow to compensate for changes in room temperature to ensure that your house is kept cool and that the unit runs more efficiently.

 Available in white to suit most colour schemes, Fujitsu offers a five-year warranty to ease consumers’ minds.
-And with an additional dehumidifying feature that can remove up to 3.5L of moisture per hour, Fujitsu would be suitable for those hot and sticky climates.
-If you’re after an energy efficient model, you may have to look at other models available, as the 9.4kW model scored only 2 stars.
-If you’re looking to get the most bang for your buck however, this might be the model for you.
+And with an additional dehumidifying feature that can remove moisture in the air, Fujitsu would be suitable for those hot and sticky climates.
+If you’re after an energy-efficient model, you might have to look at other models available, as this 9.4kW model scored only two stars.
+If you’re looking to get the most bang for your buck, however, this might be the model for you.

 Should you buy a new air conditioner this EOFY sales time?